 Supporters of legalized sports betting also failed to get a bill across the finish line before the legislature adjourned in May.
 It’s likely that legal real money online poker is still several years away in the Lone Star State and would likely be preceded by the legalization of sports betting.

-No, real money online poker is not currently available in Texas.
+Real money online poker is not currently available in Texas.
 It could be several years before it is, considering most forms of gambling are illegal.
 Texas doesn’t even have sports betting.
+Players in the Lone Star State do have access to sweepstakes online poker, which are legal sites where players can win prizes redeemable for real money.

-But poker is a very popular game in Texas — Texas Hold’em was invented here! — and the state’s private poker clubs help keep the enthusiasm going.
-So, while online poker is likely years away, it’s still a safe bet that it will launch one day in the Lone Star State.
+Poker is a very popular game in Texas — Texas Hold’em was invented here! — and the state’s private poker clubs help keep the enthusiasm going.
+So, while real money online poker is likely years away, it’s still a safe bet that it will launch one day in the Lone Star State.

 Most forms of gambling in Texas are illegal, but there are some exceptions.
 Chapter 47.02c of the Texas Penal Code provides several carve-outs: